 It’s easy!
 Log on to your Tenant Portal, click the Maintenance tab, and click the “New Service Request” button to submit your request.
 One of our customer service representatives will contact you promptly .
 We are available 24/7 and will send a qualified service repairman to your home to resolve the problem as soon as possible.
 If the Internet or electricity is not working, you can call our customer service at 1-855-662-8988 to request a repair.

-Please refer to your lease for all tenant responsibilities, including changing light bulbs, mowing the lawn, and changing HVAC filters.
+Please refer to your lease for all tenant responsibilities.
 It is imperative to maintain the inside and outside of your home in quality condition.
 Properly maintaining the property helps preserve your security deposit and minimize the inconvenience of repair service calls.
 You are not responsible for normal wear and tear.
 However, as provided in your lease, you will be responsible for repairs and damage due to negligence or misuse by a resident or guest.

 Who is responsible for landscaping?